Two Malakand incidents set alarm bells ringing

 Some elected representatives from Malakand have already expressed concern over the situation.

-A source informed that the situation had worsened in the southern districts for a long time but no solid measures were taken to stop target killing and other terrorist incidents.
+A source informed that the situation had worsened in the southern districts for a long time but no solid measures were taken to stop target killings and other terrorist incidents.

 Many incidents were reported in Peshawar and Khyber in the last many months but nobody could put an end to the increasing attacks.